You can find here the temporary program of ECPA2019. This program is not in its final form.

 Javier TardaguilaAuditorium 208

-Characterization of fungal diseases on winter wheat crop by means of two-scale multispectral imaging
+Characterisation of fungal diseases on winter wheat crop using proximal and remote multispectral imaging

 Presented by Bebronne, R.

-The use of 3D-surface models from UAV for a precise plant protection in fruit growing
+3D point clouds from UAV imagery for precise plant protection in fruit orchards

 Presented by Hobart, M.